MoriokaReimen/MoonRakerServer/README.md

 C++ app for MoonRaker-EM.

 ## REQUIREMENT
+* gcc 4.9
  32bit compiler which supports C++11

+* boost library1.48
+ boost system for serial/udp communication

 ## BUILD
 at the same directory of README.md